cstoeckert/iterativeWGCNA/README.md

 ### Installation

-iterativeWGCNA can be run without installing the package as long as the requisite Python dependencies (rpy2 and matplotlib) are already present on the system.
+iterativeWGCNA can be run without installing the package as long as the requisite Python dependencies (rpy2) and R are already present on the system.
 Installing the package will install any missing *Python* dependencies.

 To install the iterativeWGCNA package run the following command: